The Construction Vibration Damage Guide (CVDG)

 Damage Repair and Costs

 "Structural" and "cosmetic" are not synonyms for "expensive to repair" and "inexpensive to repair", respectively.
 A large amount of "cosmetic damage" can be more expensive to fix than limited structural damage.
-Since the total damage loss governs your options and your course of action, the size of the loss is the standard by which you should judge your damage and determine how you handle your claim.
-In one case, the repair cost for the "cosmetic" damage was nearly $70,000, plus the cost of completely moving out of the house while the repair was done (over $40,000), plus an additional $20,000 of move-related costs.
+Since the total damage loss governs your options and your course of action, the size of the loss is the measure by which you should judge your damage and determine how you handle your claim.
+In one case, the repair cost for the visible "cosmetic" damage was nearly $70,000, plus the cost of completely moving out of the house while the repair was done (over $40,000), plus an additional $20,000 of move-related costs (2010 values).
+Repair of vibration damage to a home is discussed in detail in the CVDG Pro's Damage Repair chapter.

+Damage may be more than just that which is tangible.
 In just about all jurisdictions, an owner is required to disclose any significant damage, even if repaired, to any potential buyer of the property.
-Most real estate professionals will tell you that this disclosure requirement can result in a significant permanent loss of value of the property, even after repair, separate and apart from the damage itself.
-The CVDG Professional Edition page, Damage Repair has much more information on evaluating and repairing damage.
+Most real estate professionals will tell you that this disclosure requirement can result in a significant permanent loss of value of the property, even after repair, in addition to the cost of repair of the damage itself.
+The CVDG Professional Edition chapter, Damage Repair has much more information on evaluating and repairing damage.

 A vibration damage claim is not a good way to "get rich" or to get a few cosmetic drywall cracks fixed "for free".
 Some construction companies will pay small claims fairly easily through their insurance; many will fight every aspect of a clearly legitimate claim, especially if it is large, since it affects their insurance rates for future projects.
 If you have just noted a few (under 10 or so) hairline cracks, it's at least possible that they were present before the construction; you may not have seen them.
 It is highly likely that you will hear just that argument if you make a claim, whether or not it is accurate in your situation.
 It takes determination, knowledge, persistence and money to pursue a large damage claim, so it should not be undertaken lightly.
 That said, if you can provide evidence linking the construction to the damage and have sufficient damage to justify your time, effort and money in pursuing your claim, then doing so is a realistic option.